gbafana25/cook-guide/README.md

 	- data from search querys can also be saved to reduce API requests (rate limits unknown)

 ## About Hy-Vee GraphQL API

+Two requests are required in order to get a list of potential products.
+Each GraphQL query is stored in a JSON format in the project's home directory.

+1. Get product IDs from first endpoint, `/GetProductsAndFiltersFromElasticsearch`.
+These IDs are then passed to the 2nd call.
-- product search: returns basic product info (price, name, size, aisle/location, whether it's on sale, etc.) as well as images
+2. product matches: returns basic product info (price, name, size, aisle/location, whether it's on sale, etc.) as well as images

 ## TODO:
-- modify graphql query so that it can be reused
+- start React frontend